 When a bully gets scared of losing you, out comes the threat card.
 Divorce, moving out, cheating or even harming themselves are just some of the tactics a bully will roll out when desperate.

-Living with a bully
+Living with an emotional bully

 Sadly you can spot bullies everywhere: the playground, the classroom, at work and in the home.
 But what is it like to live with one?